 Answer: Yes.
 The numbers are in, and the viewership for kickoff game between the Broncos and Carolina Panthers was down eight percent from the prior year; the audience for NBC’s Sunday Night Football was down 14 percent from the prior year; and both of ESPN’s Monday Night Football games down as well in the ratings from the prior year.
 [Week One ratings were generally down, Pro Football Talk, by Mike Florio, September 13, 2016]

 It will take some time to determine if the ratings decline for Week One of the 2016 NFL season represent an anomaly—although I predict panic if this weekend continues the trend.

 But every time a black player takes a knee or raises a black power fist during the national anthem, something atavistic seems to stir among white sports fans [Cigar lounge uses Colin Kaepernick jersey as doormat, Click2Houston, September 13, 2016]

 Perhaps, at first, they are embarrassed by their own revulsion at the sight of black players disrespecting the flag and the nation—which they still believe stands for their interests.
 After all, they’ve been taught from birth via 24/7 Main Stream Media and Education Industry indoctrination to wallow in their white guilt and feel nothing but adulation for black people.

 Look what happened to Jewish ESPN analyst Paul Finebaum when, daring to buck the Politically Correct Narrative of eternal white racism, he stated on air that “this country does not oppress black people”:

 Paul Finebaum, the ESPN radio and SEC commentator, has apologized for saying, in a discussion of Colin Kaepernick’s national anthem protest, that “this country does not oppress black people.”The Two Minutes Hate directed at Finebaum, who reduced himself to a eunuch in his apology, is quite obviously the official line at ESPN.
 White broadcasters can do nothing but heap generous praise upon Colin Kaepernick and the “brave” stand he is taking:

 [ESPN Praises Colin Kaepernick as He Takes a Knee During National Anthem, by Daniel Flynn, Breitbart.com, September 12, 2016.
 Emphasis added]

 In fact, those gatekeepers of enforcing white guilt are downright incredulous that white NFL players, who still represent roughly 32 percent of the active roster spots, aren’t taking a knee with Colin and wallowing in guilt as Finebaum so publicly did:

-One way of thinking about the scorn and dismissiveness over the peaceful and clearly articulated demonstration is as a lesson about American society overall: Proximity to African Americans doesn’t guarantee understanding, empathy, or even respectful deference — even in a space like the NFL, where white athletes are outnumbered by black ones.[The NFL is 67% black.
-Diversity hasn't helped white players and coaches understand racism| Their reactions to Kaepernick’s protest teach a sobering lesson, by David Leonard, Vox.com, Sep 2, 2016]
+One way of thinking about the scorn and dismissiveness over the peaceful and clearly articulated demonstration is as a lesson about American society overall: Proximity to African Americans doesn’t guarantee understanding, empathy, or even respectful deference — even in a space like the NFL, where white athletes are outnumbered by black ones.Perhaps because white players have found proximity to blacks in the NFL anything but a happy experience.
+Case in point white running back Peyton Hillis, who ran for more than 1,000 yards in the 2010 season, but was racially bullied the entire time:

-When asked about the novelty of being a white running back in the NFL on the Dan Patrick Show, Cleveland Browns running back Peyton Hillis claimed that he was often taunted during games for being white.“Every team did it,” Hillis said.
+“Every team did it,” Hillis said.
 “They’ll say, ‘You white boy, you ain’t gonna run on us today.
 This is ridiculous.
 Why are you giving offensive linemen the ball?’
 [Peyton Hillis Claims He Was Taunted For Being A White Running Back, Huffington Post, January 25, 2011.
 Links in original]

 The question we must ask ourselves is this: if the ratings continue to drop for the NFL, will ESPN, sportswriters nationwide, the Main Stream Media, and President Obama himself lecture white fans who turn off the game that they are nothing more than racists and bigots—for defying the programming they’ve been exposed to on a daily basis and refusing to submit their future to non-white empowerment?